Monitoring the Private SaaS (PSaaS) Appliance

 However, the deployment option you choose affects the scope of what Auth0 can do when it comes to monitoring the PSaaS Appliance.
 Currently, Auth0 supports the following deployment options:

-- The subscriber's cloud data center (e.g., Amazon Web Services, Azure)
+- The subscriber's Amazon Web Services cloud environment

 If you choose to deploy the PSaaS Appliance to an Auth0-controlled data center, we have control over every aspect involved (DNS, certificates, infrastructure, Auth0 software stack).
 This level of control allows us to assist you in monitoring the health of the PSaaS Appliance and acting to prevent or remediate issues.

-However, if you choose to deploy the PSaaS Appliance to your on-premise data center or a cloud data center you own/subscribe to, you are responsible for monitoring the deployment.
+However, if you choose to deploy the PSaaS Appliance to AWS, you are responsible for monitoring the deployment.
 Auth0 is unable to monitor such environments.

 Features Aiding Monitoring